Last Updated on January 5, 2022 by Admin

 Using the right resume keywords is essential.
 An ATS resume must follow the pattern set out in the job offer.
-So take a good look at the phrasing, and describe your experience imitating the language of the job posting.
-For example, if the employer is looking for a team-player, describe yourself as one.
+So take a good look at the phrasing and describe your experience imitating the job posting language.
+For example, if the employer is looking for a team player, describe yourself as one.

-If you keep describing your teamwork skills as being collaborative and miss out the team-player keyword entirely, chances are the ATS resume test will miss it too.
+If you keep describing your teamwork skills as collaborative and miss out on the team-player keyword, the ATS resume test will miss it too.

-Include role-specific keywords, industry keywords and place your resume keywords in the right location.
-Use spelling, numbers and abbreviations correctly.
+Include role-specific keywords, industry keywords, and place your resume keywords in the correct location.
+Use spelling, numbers, and abbreviations correctly.

 Choose the right skills for the position.

-Putting the right skills on your resume will surely show the ATS you deserve a high candidate score.
-Again, you can use synonyms (collaboration or teamwork), but try to include the original wording at least once, just to be sure.
+Putting the right skills on your resume will show the ATS you deserve a high candidate score.
 Plus, if your resume goes past the ATS scan, the recruiter will also get to see you’re perfectly qualified to get the job done.
+Again, you can use synonyms (collaboration or teamwork), but try to include the original wording at least once to be sure.

 Have the recruiter in the back of your mind when optimizing your resume for the ATS.

-Your resume must read well, but it also has to pass the resume ATS test.
-So, remember to include the right keywords, phrasing, and focus on the areas delineated in the job ad.
+Your resume must read well, but it must also pass the resume ATS test.
+So, remember to include the right keywords, phrasing and focus on the areas delineated in the job ad.
 Let the job offer serve you as a benchmark for your resume.
 And avoid including extra elements such as tables or footers—ATSs don’t like them.

 Don’t Try to Trick the ATS